Zalk0/SimpleBot-Discord/README.md

 A simple Discord bot to begin using [discord.py](https://github.com/Rapptz/discord.py).
 Be sure to have Python 3.8 or higher installed as it is required by discord.py.

-Clone the projet and install the requirements:
+Clone the projet and install the requirements (in a venv preferably):

 ```
 git clone https://github.com/Zalk0/SimpleBot-Discord.git